Language: EN

 print(sum_function(3, 4)) # Prints: 7

-As we can see, apart from the differences in syntax, the concepts and even the usage are basically identical.
+As we can see, apart from the syntax differences, the concepts and even the usage are basically identical.

-The operation of function references is implemented in different ways depending on the programming language.
-However, in broad terms, we can give a common explanation of how they work.
+The operation of function references is implemented differently depending on the programming language.
+However, broadly speaking, we can provide a common explanation of how they work.

-When a function is defined in a programming language, its code is stored at a specific location in memory.
+When a function is defined in a programming language, its code is stored in a specific location in memory.
 This location is identified by a unique memory address.

 referencia-funcion-interno